eltociear/website/src/lib/posts/en/a-grand-strategy-for-european-peace.md

 # Stage II: The GGF Endgame (Years 11-25)
 *Stability to Planetary Transformation*

-With proven foundations, Europe pioneers a system where rivalry becomes obsolete—much like how the EU itself emerged from WWII devastation, or how Cold War space treaties shifted competition to collaboration.
+With proven foundations, while retaining pragmatic fallbacks like conventional deterrence, Europe pioneers a system where rivalry becomes obsolete—much like how the EU itself emerged from WWII devastation, or how Cold War space treaties shifted competition to collaboration.
 This stage reduces conflict by redirecting energies to shared threats, fostering mutual reliance.

 ## The Regenerative Pull Strategy